iamdtang/itp/public/assignments/ember3.md

 Ember 3 - CRUD Part 1 / Final Project Idea
 ===

 For this homework, you will be using the application we started in class as a starting basis.
-Here is my copy if you don't want to use yours: (will be updated after the demo in class)
+Here is my copy if you don't want to use yours: https://bitbucket.org/skaterdav85/crud-in-class

 ### Creating an artist